xiix0/scam/README.md

-Extreme fear can neither fight nor fly.
+All things that are, are with more spirit chased than enjoyed.
-		-- William Shakespeare, "The Rape of Lucrece"
+		-- Shakespeare, "Merchant of Venice"